Elghazy1/First-React-Exercice/README.md

-# Getting Started with Create React App
+# To see the result https://react-exercice.herokuapp.com/